luyadev/luya-env-dev/README.md

 3. Execute commands `./luya migrate`, `./luya import`, `./luya admin/setup`, `./luya health`.
 4. Access `public_html` on your webserver.

+**We recommend using docker and therefore using `docker-compose up`, because this will also run an unglue server you can compile styles with**

 ## Update your local luya-env-dev repos

 To fetch the upstream for all forked modules from the `repos` folder run: